Vorbert-Kruk/html-styles-inliner-cli/README.md

 - Bbetter error detection,
 - Optimization of the args reading,
 - Shorter substitute for the CLI options.
 Eg.: `--input` would be also allowed as `-i`,
-- Tests for development purposes
+- Tests for the development purposes.

 # License